Robert G. Gallager: Biography

 In the mid-1970s, Gallager's research focus shifted to data networks, focusing on distributed algorithms, routing, congestion control, and random access techniques.
-Data Networks, Prentice Hall, published in 1988, with second edition 1992, co-authored with Dimitri Bertsekas, helped provide a conceptual foundation for this field.
+In 1978, he showed, with graduate student Roger Camrass, that packet switching was optimal in the Huffman coding sense.
+He published a book Data Networks in 1988, with a second edition 1992, co-authored with Dimitri Bertsekas, which helped provide a conceptual foundation for this field.

 In the 1990s, Gallager's interests shifted back to information theory and to stochastic processes.
 He wrote the 1996 textbook, Discrete Stochastic Processes.
 Gallager's current interests are in information theory, wireless communication, all optical networks, data networks, and stochastic processes.

 Over the years, Gallager has taught and mentored many graduate students, many of whom are now themselves leading researchers in their fields.
 He received the MIT Graduate Student Council Teaching Award for 1993.
 In 1999 he received the Harvey Prize from the American Society for the Technion – Israel Institute of Technology.
 In 2020 he was awarded the Japan Prize.

 Gallager's textbook, Principles of Digital Communication was published by Cambridge University Press in 2008.

 Gallager was President of the IEEE Information Theory Society in 1971, a member of its board of governors from 1965 to 1972 and again from 1979 to 1988.
 He served the IEEE Transactions on Information Theory as associate editor for coding 1963–1964 and as associate editor for computer communications from 1977 to 1980.
 He was chairman of the advisory committee to the National Science Foundation Division on Networking and Communication Research and Infrastructure from 1989 to 1992, and has been on numerous visiting committees for electrical engineering and computer science departments.